Menlo Security Cloud Security Platform receives FedRAMP® Authorization

 Share this article

 Earlier this month, mobile users began being targeted with smishing messages in what appears to be an organized spam operation campaign.
 Smishing is much like phishing, except rather than sending email, the attackers send text messages using SMS (Short Message Service).
-The smishing campaign has been sending fake United States Postal Service (USPS) or FedEx shipment updates as well as phony Amazon loyalty program rewards via text messages.
+Meaning SMS phishing, the smishing campaign has been sending fake United States Postal Service (USPS) or FedEx shipment updates as well as phony Amazon loyalty program rewards via text messages.

 In this blog, we’ll focus on the risk of visiting such links from a mobile device, and why mobile devices should be considered for a Zero Trust architecture.
 Zero Trust assumes that all web content is harmful and prevents any website from running code on your users’ devices.
 This approach protects users from untrusted actors without inhibiting users’ ability to do work.